loremol/ecommerce-django/README.md

 The Database is a **PostgreSQL instance** deployed on Railway.
 The credentials are loaded from the environment.

-The Django SECRET_KEY is generated automatically at the start of the application and **stored on disk** and not served.
+The Django SECRET_KEY is generated automatically at the start of the application and **stored on disk**.
+It never appears in the source code, changes every time the application starts and is not served on any path of the domain.

 The application is **dockerized** in a barebone python environment and listening on port 8000.
 The container is then exposed to port 443 on the URL https://ecommerce-django-production-f55b.up.railway.app.